 You can usually find these systems in air conditioning 18 SEER (seasonal energy efficiency ratio) or above.

 However, you don’t want to purchase an AC system over 20 SEER in Canada.
-Although it does get hot and humid during the summer, anything above 20 SEER will have you living/working in an igloo.
+Although it does get hot and humid during the summer, anything above 20 SEER will have you living/working in a freezer, but you won’t see additional energy savings.

 The 16 Quietest Air Conditioning Systems on the Market